wheresheisnt/captureone_aspectpad/README.md

 # captureone_aspectpad
 This program gives an image a frame, padding it out to a specified aspect ratio, center & colour.
 The defaults are an instagram friendly aspect ratio of 1080 * 1350 and a black background.
-Colour can be changed by passing one to add_padding.
+Colour can be changed by passing a value to add_padding.

 Use the aspectpad_runner automator app to launch the python file.
 This is what you set the C1 process recipe to open the file in.